bamlab/react-native-project-config/packages/eslint-plugin/README.md

 ## How to customize?

 You can still customize your ESLint config by adding configurations, plugins and rules to your `.eslintrc` config file.

+If you find a useful rule that you feel every project at BAM should use, feel free to contribute, [here is a link](./CONTRIBUTING.md) where you'll find explanations on how to do so.